 Working with Deconstruction

-Write a one- to two-page, single spaced essay in which you succinctly explain the basic premises of Deconstructionist criticism and apply one or more Deconstructionist interpretive strategies to explain how Phyllis Wheatley's poem, "On Being Brought from Africa to America," deconstructs, using terms found in Tyson on pages 241-276 and in the short chapter by Selden (public folder).
-Do not neglect to define and to explain the use of the terms of art introduced by Derrida in his advocacy Deconstruction.
+Write a single spaced essay in which you concisely explain the basic premises of Deconstructionist criticism and apply one or more Deconstructionist interpretive strategies to explain how Phyllis Wheatley's poem, "On Being Brought from Africa to America," deconstructs, using terms found in Tyson on pages 241-276 and in the short chapter by Selden (public folder).
 Email the essay to me either as an attached MS-Word file (recommended for bad spellers!) or in the body of the email, itself.

 To successfully complete the assignment, make sure your essay's two parts answer, in some fashion, the following questions:

 Part One: Summarize Tyson's discussion of Deconstruction's theory and method, including Derrida's main terms of art and the ways Deconstruction uses them to interpret literature.
+Do not merely list the terms of art used by the theory.
+Illustrate or define them with a phrase so that I can discern how well you understand them.
+Use literary examples when you can--they will improve your memory of the theory and method.
 How does the Deconstructionist critic treat the evidence in the work?
 What are the goals motivating the Deconstructionist critic's interpretation of the text?
 What constitutes a successful interpretation?

 Part Two: How would a Deconstructive reading interpret Wheatley's poem?
 First, set up the Deconstructionist's target by doing a brief New Critical or Structuralist reading of the poem.
 If you are more comfortable starting as a New Critic, read the text for its "tensions" between enduring concepts, and look for the ways the poem tries to resolve those tensions in a theme which articulates a timeless, transcendent truth about human existence.
 Then Deconstruct those tensions and that truth.
 If you are more comfortable starting as a Structuralist, determine the main binary oppositions in Wheatley's poem, which are the privileged terms, and what might be the poem's underlying mythic rule that is expressed in those binaries and their assignment of privilege?
 Then deconstruct those binaries (or demonstrate that they deconstruct themselves) and discuss the consequence for the structuring mythic rule upon which the poem depends.
 What non-obvious insight does those principles help us to see in the text?